matac42/astro-blog/src/contents/what-is-contiguous-in-ctfs.md

 ---
 author: matac
 datetime: 2023-02-04T08:56:13+09:00
-title: What is contiguous in ctFS?
+title: What is contiguous in ctFS
 slug: ''
 featured: false
 draft: false